-- For full-time students in 2021/22, this will be a maximum of £9,250 for new students, and £9,000 for continuing students on the 'old-style' fee regime. - The tuition fee loan value is paid directly to the University from Student Finance. - Details in relation to the repayment of the tuition fee loan can be found here Repaying your student loan: When you start repaying - GOV.UK (www.gov.uk) - UK students are those who have been ordinarily resident in the UK for 5 years prior to the start of their course.
+- For full-time students in 2022/23, this will be a maximum of £9,250 for new students and continuing students.
+Continuing students in pre 2017/18 cohorts will have fee of £9,000. - Students need to reapply annually for the tuition fee loan. - The tuition fee loan value is paid directly to the University from Student Finance.
+However, if no confirmation has been received from Student Finance to confirm funding students may be invoiced directly for the tuition fee. - Details in relation to the repayment of the tuition fee loan can be found here Repaying your student loan: When you start repaying - GOV.UK (www.gov.uk) - UK students are those who have been ordinarily resident in the UK for 5 years prior to the start of their course.
 Eligibility will be determined upon application.

-13.4.2 Postgraduate Taught Funding (Home/Continuing EU)
+13.4.2 Postgraduate Taught Funding (Home/Continuing EU commencing pre 21/22 onward)